xuwang/vault-scripts/vault-secrets-the-simple-way.md

 In addition to all kinds of input fields, for binary data, you need to base64-encode secret first before putting it in Vault, and base64-decode it after reading back from Vault.

-This presents a challenge in a team environment that secrets are treated like pets, handled differently by developing different tools that need to know how the data is put into Vault.
+This presents a challenge in a team environment that secrets are treated like pets, handled differently by different tools that need to know how the data is put into Vault.

 For example, for the *username=me password=changeme* secret we added, we can get value back with *-field=username and -field=password*: